 Allmendinger lose his ride with Petty and only raced part-time that season.
 He raced part time in the Indy car series.
 He ran in six events, the best finish of seventh would come in the Indy 500.
 He started seventh; ran a clean race; led 37 laps and finished on the lead lap.
 2014 again saw him behind the wheel full time for JTG Daugherty Racing.
 That season saw him claim his first win.
 It came at the road course of Watkins Glen driving the #47 Chevy.
 Allmendinger was always a successful road course driver

 while racing in the Indy car series; and it carried over to NASCAR.
 Allmendinger took the lead with less than 30 laps to go after a side-by-side battle with former teammate Marcos Ambrose and kept the lead until the checkered flag, earning his first Cup Series win after 213 Cup starts.
 Allmendinger continued to improve his oval track skills and posted top ten finishes at Atlanta, Las Vegas and Pocono in 2015.
-On May 9, 2015, Allmendinger announced plans tosign a five-year contract extension with JTG Daugherty, allowing him to remain with the team through the 2020 season.
+On May 9, 2015, Allmendinger announced plans to sign a five-year contract extension with JTG Daugherty, allowing him to remain with the team through the 2020 season.
 Allmendinger nearly pulled off an upset at the 2016 STP 500 at Martinsville.
 He charged hard from 13th place with less than 20 laps to go, to finish second to Kyle Busch by 1.547 seconds.
 He had the best car in the closing laps; but was reluctant to put the bumper to leader Kyle Busch and move him out of the way.
 It tied 2012 as his career-best finish at Martinsville.
 Allmendinger ended the season on a high note earning four Top 10's on the final six races and finishing 19th in the standings.
-In 2016, AJ posted a second place finish at Martinsville.
-He had a faster car than leader Kyle Busch; but said he just didn't want to knock Kyle out of the way to get by.
 He also posted a fourth place finish at Watkins Glen, and followed that up with a third place finish there in 2017.
 It was the only top five finish he posted that season.
-As of the start of the 2018 season; Allmendinger has ran 335 Cup races; posted one win, ten Top 5's and 52 Top 10 finishes.
+2018 was a disappointing season for Allmendinger as he posted only one Top 5 result (Third in the Daytona 500).
+He also only had five Top 10's.
+He finished 22nd in the points and was released at the end of the season and replaced by Xfinity driver Ryan Preece.
+As of the end of the 2018 season; Allmendinger has ran 335 Cup races; posted one win, eleven Top 5's and 57 Top 10 finishes.
+His plans for 2019 are unknown.
 Some info from WikiPedia

 ARIC A ALMIROLA - 3/14/1984 - Almirola was born on Eglin Air Force Base in Fort Walton Beach, Florida, of Cuban descent.
 He began racing when he was eight years old, racing go-karts.
 In 2002, Almirola moved to the NASCAR Sun Belt Weekly Racing Division and finished second in the Rookie of the Year standings.
 He followed that up with five pole positions in 2003.
 In 2004, he became one of the first drivers to participate in NASCAR's Drive for Diversity program.
 He also signed with Joe Gibbs Racing as a development driver under a partnership with former NFL player Reggie White.
 Almirola ran the season at Ace Speedway, and won two races before finishing 11th in the points standings.
 He won five more races at the track in 2005, and made his Truck Series debut with Morgan-Dollar Motorsports and had two top-tens in four races.
 For 2006, Almirola drove the No. 75 Spears Manufacturing Chevy for Spears Motorsports in the Craftsman Truck Series, as part of the JGR development program.
 He started every race and had three top-ten finishes, including a best finish of ninth, ending the season 18th.
 That season, he also